max-niederman/website/src/pages/gaming/geneva-conventions-speedrun.md

 3. Kill a villager.

 This is in violation of [Article 3 of Convention (1) of 1949](#article-3---conflicts-not-of-an-international-character), because the murdered villager was "not taking active part in the hostilities" and murder of such non-combatants is expressly forbidden.

+This route is probably extremely inefficient, as it requires waiting for night-time.
+I would recommend any runner reading this with the intention of running *Minecraft* Geneva% find a different route or create one themselves.